-- An evaluation of the survey results, in which I summarize the findings and my recommendations for working together – if that’s appropriate.
+- An evaluation of the survey results, in which I summarize the findings and my recommendations for working together – if that’s, in fact, appropriate.

-- We do a fact-finding call to learn more about issues that need to be addressed.
+- Together, we do a fact-finding call to learn more about issues that need to be addressed.

-- We plan a program specifically for you based on the survey findings and the fact-finding discussion.
+- We plan a bespoke program specifically for your organization, based on the survey findings and the fact-finding discussion.

 - We implement the program.

 - We measure the results right away and over time, based on the weekly updates from the team.

 When we start the program, you’ll see some results right away.
 That’s because we start with a good basis of what the issues are that need to be addressed and we tackle them proscriptively.

 Some change happens faster than others, which is why we insist on the weekly “temperature checks.”
 These help us understand what’s going on, sometimes even better than you may be able to detect from inside the organization or team.

 I conduct a quick survey of your employees (and anyone else you’d like to include, such as contractors) to see if there are inter-generational issues that need to be addressed.
 Once the majority of people have provided information, I do an evaluation of the survey results, in which I summarize the findings – for some organizations, this can be an eye-opening experience.
-With that summary is our recommendation for working together – if that’s appropriate.
+With that summary is any recommendation for working together – if that’s appropriate.